chernobyl urbex adventure

-We approached a barbwire fence, this was it, this was perimeter of the exclusion zone!
+We approached a barb wire fence, this was it, this was perimeter of the Chernobyl exclusion zone!

 Lights were extinguished and we navigated the wilderness by moonlight.
 The surrounding woods took on their own unique beauty in the night as we trekked onwards.

-I always wanted to visit the zone myself and be able to witness the result of the disaster.
+I always wanted to visit the Chernobyl zone myself and be able to witness the result of the disaster.
 My mind was set on achieving this.
 I heard of various companies and agencies offering such an experience.
 I began my research and not long later I had found several tours that offer what I was after.
-After much reading into what these companies offered, I have heard and watched several documentaries on these so called “illegal” hiking tours.
-After some time searching online I found Chernobyl Urbex Tour on instagram , I was amazed by the pictures and videos from the zone that he had in his portfolio.
-I made contact with the operator of this agency.
-I asked some questions and we discussed dates.
+After much reading into what these companies offered, I have heard and watched several documentaries on these so called “illegal” hiking tours or illegal Chernobyl explorers.
+After some time searching online I found chernobyl urbex adventure on instagram , I was amazed by the pictures and videos from the zone that these guys had in their portfolio.
+I made contact with the operator of this illegal tour agency I asked some questions and we discussed dates.
 My guide John was immensely helpful and spoke very good english.

 Before I knew it, I was in Ukraine.
 After staying a night in a hotel in Kiev I packed everything for the journey.
-I arrived at the pre determined meeting point and introduced myself to the other people that would be coming with me on the tour.
+I arrived at the pre determined meeting point and introduced myself to the other people that would be coming with me on chernobyl urbex exploration tour.
 One Russian a German and a Ukrainian , and me being the Australian.
 It was an interesting mix.

 The sunlight was fading and we began trekking into the woods.
-We approached a barbwire fence, this was it, this was the perimeter of the exclusion zone!
+We approached a barb wire fence, this was it, this was the border of the Chernobyl zone!
 Lights were extinguished and we navigated the wilderness by moonlight.
-The surrounding woods took on their own unique beauty in the night as we trekked onwards.
+The surrounding woods took on their own unique beauty of wild nature in the night as we trekked onwards.
 We reached an old village and set up camp in one of the houses for the night.

-Waking up, we prepared for the next journey of the hike, we explored the village and the surrounding areas it was beautiful to see how nature had taken over.
+Waking up, we prepared for the next journey of the urbex hike, we explored an abandoned village of Chernobyl zone and the surrounding areas it was beautiful to see how nature had taken over.
 The old houses were becoming one with the wild.
 We pushed onwards through the woodlands some places were so thick you could barely get through but our experienced guides knew the best paths and we had no problems.

 Darkness had fallen and the zone transformed completely.
 I was feeling anxious excited and scared all at once.
 In the distance I could see the red lights of the Chernobyl NPP in the night sky, my goal was close yet so far.

-After some time we all stopped briefly for a break on the side of the road, directly in front of us in the distance was the famed Chernobyl NPP.
+After some time we all stopped briefly for a break on the side of the Red forest area directly in front of us in the distance was the famed Chernobyl NPP.
 I couldn't believe it after all these years and reading so much about it i have finally witnessed it with my own eyes, for what seemed so menacing and dangerous in documentaries and various other articles it was actually quite peaceful.
-The new confinement structure completely changed the look of the powerplant from other pictures I have seen before.
+The New Safe Confinement (NSC) completely changed the look of the powerplant from other pictures with the old Chernobyl Shelter I have seen before.
 The rest of the night was fairly uneventful traffic wise, which was a blessing in itself.

 The ghost town of